pnnl/EELSTM/README.md

 ## Graphical User Interface

-Our graphical user interface (GUI) is based on Flask version == 2.0.1 and we integrated the EELSTM model functionality, in addition to interfacing with our existing few-shot machine learning code pyChip (https://github.com/pnnl/pychip_gui.)
+Our graphical user interface (GUI) is based on Flask version == 2.0.1 and we integrated the EELSTM model functionality, in addition to interfacing with our existing few-shot machine learning code pyChip (https://github.com/pnnl/pychip_gui).

 An overview image of the interface is shown below, encompassing four steps:
 ![image](Docs/GUI.png)

 * Data Import: The GUI only accepts STEM spectrum data in *.dm4 format; the data file should contain a singal part and raw data time series.

-* Specturm Visualization & Model Selection: The user can then visualize the spectrum in time series and control sampling via a dynamic slider.
-In this page, the user should choose the dwell and model parameters.
+* Spectrum Visualization & Model Selection: The GUI can then visualize the spectrum in time series and control sampling via a dynamic slider.
+In this page, the user should choose the dwell and other model parameters.

 * Forecast Display: The GUI then provides the final prediction graph which includes the forecast, input sequences, ground truth data (if available), and mean squared error (MSE).